microsoft/ScottishSummit24-Pipelines/lab3/README.md

 ## Next lab

 This is the end of lab 3.
-Select page 4 below to move to the next lab.
+[Go to lab 4](../lab4/README.md) to continue.